makcandrov/meplang/README.md

     }
 }
 ```
-- A *non-abstract* block can be copied at most once inside another block using the opreator `*`.
+- A *non-abstract* block can be copied at most once inside another block using the operator `*`.
 An *abstract* block can be copied as many times as desired inside other blocks using the operator `&`.
 Therefore, we cannot refer to the `pc` or to the `size` of an *abstract* block, because it may appear multiple times in the bytecode, and not be compiled the same every time.

 ```rust
 contract Contract {